 The Huntington Archive Receives Substantial Ho Family Foundation Grant

-The University of Chicago has received a grant from the Robert H. N. Ho Family Foundation in support of the Huntington Photographic Archive.
-The plan for the year focuses on the creation of a Buddhist iconography thesaurus, preparation of two subsets of photographic materials in the collection for online distribution, and production of the infrastructure that will serve a larger, multi-year initiative.
+The University of Chicago has received two grants from the Robert H. N. Ho Family Foundation in support of the Huntington Photographic Archive.
+During the first year, work focused on the creation of a Buddhist iconography thesaurus, preparation of two subsets of photographic materials in the collection for online distribution, and production of the infrastructure that serves a larger, multi-year initiative.
 The Thesaurus of Buddhist Art and Iconography will help make a complex set of Buddhist iconography materials easier to navigate and understand.
-Our work with Buddhist artistic materials from the ancient Gandhara region in what are now Afghanistan and Pakistan and the Buddhist art created under the Pala dynasty of eastern India and Bangladesh will support discovery and viewing of more than 8,000 photographic images along with architectural drawings and cartography related to those regions.
+Our work under the first grant with Buddhist artistic materials from the ancient Gandhara region in what are now Afghanistan and Pakistan and the Buddhist art created under the Pala dynasty of eastern India and Bangladesh supports discovery and viewing of more than 9,000 photographic images along with architectural drawings and cartography related to those regions.
+The current grant focuses on the Buddhist art of Nepal, with approximately 34,900 original photographs of Nepali Buddhist art and architecture and continuing development of the Thesaurus.
 The images include photographs taken by John and Susan Huntington over the course of their field research in Asia.

-The Huntington Archive would like to express our deepest gratitude to The Robert H. N. Ho Family Foundation 何鴻毅家族基金 for recognizing the importance of our work and providing us with the support to complete this project.
+The Huntington Archive would like to express our deepest gratitude to The Robert H. N. Ho Family Foundation 何鴻毅家族基金 for recognizing the importance of our work and providing us with their generous support.

 The Huntington Archive is very grateful to the following